Patricia Terry - Counselling for Individuals and Couples in central Esher, Surrey KT10

 The impact of divorce on children

-My blog this month concerns siblings, an issue raised by many people when they come to counselling.
+My August 2016 blog concerns siblings, an issue raised by many people when they come to counselling.
 In his talk, Jeffrey Kluger explores the influence of birth order, favouritism and sibling rivalry on the life-long bond between brothers and sisters.
 He asks were you the favourite child, the wild child or the middle child?

 Counselling for Individuals and Couples in central Esher, Surrey KT10